Volscente/cheat_sheets/machine_learning/TensorFlow/tensorflow_docs.md

 # TensorFlow Data
 ## Definition
 The module `tf.data` is a module to build efficient Data Pipeline of data preprocessing steps.
+## Dataset Class
+It represents a sequence of elements.
+It could represent, for example, a set of data points with the corresponding labels.